 Baby Ruth Cookies is an old fashioned cookie recipe from the 1920, made by adding chopped Candy Bars made of caramel, chocolate, and roasted peanuts to the batter.

 I acquired this Baby Ruth Cookies recipe in the late 1940s or early 1950s from the wrapper on a Baby Ruth Candy Bar.

-chocolate and roasted peanuts of the candy makes a chewy, delicious cookie is not found in stores.
+The nougat center, caramel, chocolate and roasted peanuts of the candy makes this a chewy, delicious cookie that is not found in stores.

 Add sugar slowly and cream until light and fluffy.

 Add egg and vanilla extract and beat until very light.

 Sift together sifted flour, baking soda and salt.

 Fold into creamed mixture and mix just until all flour is incorporated well.